Are These Finance Stocks Undervalued Right Now?

 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to...

-Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-MBIN has a P/S ratio of 2.99.
-This compares to its industry's average P/S of 3.03.

-Finally, investors should note that MBIN has a P/CF ratio of 6.06.
+Finally, our model also underscores that AINC has a P/CF ratio of 4.43.
 This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-MBIN's current P/CF looks attractive when compared to its industry's average P/CF of 18.23.
-Over the past year, MBIN's P/CF has been as high as 6.88 and as low as 4.35, with a median of 5.18.
+AINC's P/CF compares to its industry's average P/CF of 14.97.
+Within the past 12 months, AINC's P/CF has been as high as 28.24 and as low as -0.16, with a median of 5.17.

-If you're looking for another solid Banks - Northeast value stock, take a look at Unity Bancorp (UNTY).
-UNTY is a # 2 (Buy) stock with a Value score of A.
+Atlas (ATCO) may be another strong Financial - Investment Management stock to add to your shortlist.
+ATCO is a # 2 (Buy) stock with a Value grade of A.

+Atlas is currently trading with a Forward P/E ratio of 7.55 while its PEG ratio sits at 0.27.
+Both of the company's metrics compare favorably to its industry's average P/E of 12.06 and average PEG ratio of 0.89.

-Value investors will likely look at more than just these metrics, but the above data helps show that Merchants Bancorp and Unity Bancorp are likely undervalued currently.
-And when considering the strength of its earnings outlook, MBIN and UNTY sticks out as one of the market's strongest value stocks.
+Value investors will likely look at more than just these metrics, but the above data helps show that Ashford and Atlas are likely undervalued currently.
+And when considering the strength of its earnings outlook, AINC and ATCO sticks out as one of the market's strongest value stocks.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report